zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/18-sinhala-google.md

 Something knows the real time to solve those problems.
 Vote, thus That is, the past, the future, the present, the realities of the doctrines belong to the present What was demonic, what was semantic, what was dharmic, what was disciplinary.
 Therefore Says real.
-‘The vote is somehow with the mortals of the world with God The God of Bamboos has seen, heard, touched, known to the human community.
+'The vote is somehow with the mortals of the world with God The God of Bamboos has seen, heard, touched, known to the human community.
 When all that came and sought was realized by heart.
 Therefore it is said to be real.